Powerlearnproject/se-day1-assignment-sammy254deche/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

+### Key Milestones in the Evolution of Software Engineering

+1. **The Birth of Programming Languages (1950s)**
+   In the early days of computing, programmers used machine language, which consisted of binary code (1s and 0s).
+The introduction of higher-level programming languages like FORTRAN (1957) and COBOL (1959) marked a significant milestone.
+These languages made it easier to write and understand code, allowing more people to become programmers and accelerating software development.

+2. **The Advent of Structured Programming (1970s)** Structured programming introduced the use of control structures such as loops, conditionals, and subroutines.
+This approach emphasized the importance of clear and logical flow in code, making it more maintainable and less prone to errors.
+Key figures like Edsger Dijkstra advocated for this methodology, which paved the way for modern programming practices.

+3. **The Emergence of Object-Oriented Programming (1980s)** Object-oriented programming (OOP) introduced the concept of organizing code into "objects," which represent real-world entities.
+Each object contains data (attributes) and methods (functions) that operate on the data.
+This approach promoted reusability, modularity, and scalability in software design.
+Languages like Smalltalk and C++ popularized OOP, and it remains a foundational concept in software engineering today.

 List and briefly explain the phases of the Software Development Life Cycle.